patricklafrance/shelby/README.md

 **_initialize: function([parameters])**

 This is the constructor of the view model.
-It receive the parameters that are passed to the view model at his instanciation.
+It receive the parameters that are passed to the view model at the instanciation of the object.

 ```javascript
 var EmployeeDetailViewModel = Shelby.ViewModel.extend({